Glossary and Abbreviations

 NAAHP National Association of Advisors for the Health Professions

-NRMP® National Residency Match Program®
+NRMP® National Resident Matching Program®

 OMSAS Ontario Medical School Application Service

-OT official transcript
+OT Official transcript

 SHPEP Summer Health Professions Education Program